thomasheinemann/disaster_response_pipeline/README.md

       projectfolder\venv\Scripts> cd ..\..
       projectfolder:> python -m pip install -r requirements_working_configuration.txt

-      Within your projectfolder use the "python" command as long as the virtual environment is activated.
+      Within your project folder "projectfolder" use the "python" command as long as the virtual environment is activated (if not working with/on the project, the virtual environment should be deactivated by executing projectfolder\venv\Scripts\deactivate.bat).

 1. Run the following commands in the project's root directory to set up your database and model.